 Emergency contacts: 10111

 Transport and driving: Cars drive on the left.
-Despite the introduction of rapid transport systems in some areas, public transport is generally of a low standard and most expats purchase a vehicle.
-Roads are generally of good quality, but certain rural roads may be in disrepair.
+Despite introducing rapid transport systems in some areas, public transport is generally of a low standard, and most expats purchase a vehicle.
+Roads are largely of good quality, but certain rural roads may be in disrepair.

 Expat Health Insurance